have us call you right now.

 Offsetting must never replace efforts to cut emissions at the source.
 It is critical to measure and reduce your footprint first.
 Offsetting is intended for residual emissions: the portion that you cannot eliminate at this time.

-Tips for high-quality offsetting:
+Expert tip for high-quality offsetting:

 • Prioritize Quality: Always choose transparent credits validated by reputable standards (Gold Standard, Verra).